 Mermaid I offers exciting liveaboard diving to Halmahera which also known as Jailolo.
 It is the biggest island of Indonesia’s North Maluku (Mollucas) province.
 Which also known among bird watcher as the island where Afred Russel Wallace met what he considered his greatest prize: The Standardwing bird of paradise.

+Why dive Halmahera?
 This very remote group of islands lies in-between the fantastic diving destinations of Raja Ampat and Lembeh.
 Halmahera is right in the middle of the coral triangle and so you can expect astounding biodiversity.
 The reefs are pristine and untouched, with a scientific survey in 2005 by Dr. Gerry Allen suggesting that this area is comparable only to Raja Ampat.
 In his 37 hours underwater survey he found more than 800 species of reef-fish.
 Compared with 828 species he found in Raja Ampat during 60 hours survey he previously done.

 Similar to Raja Ampat, Halmahera dry season is quite the opposite of other destinations in Indonesia.
 The dry season in Maluku is between October to May.